codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

 In this student assessment, you will be creating an application that allows users to CRUD vocabulary cards, authenticate with Google, and filter.

-REMINDER: from the instruction team.
+## REMINDER
 This is NOT A TEST.
 We are not looking for 100% completion, although if you can make it work completely, then wahoo!

 What we are looking for is effort, critical thinking about the concepts, creative thinking to bind the concepts together for a solution, and collaboration with your teammates and instruction team.